 - 5.2.1.1 Employees undertaking approved Massey study may have tuition fees for such study paid for by the Employer provided that they: - meet the NZ Government criteria for domestic fees rates (that is, NZ citizens or permanent residents, Australian citizens or citizens of any countries with which special arrangements have been made); and - have a term of employment of at least three years' duration at the time of application for enrolment, or are employed as a graduate assistant or assistant lecturer; and - have made satisfactory progress in any previous semesters when the employer has met tuition fees. - 5.2.1.2 Tuition fees for eligible employees on fractional appointments undertaking approved Massey University study may be met by the Employer.
-Such fees would be met on a pro-rata basis. - 5.2.1.3 Employees who leave the employment of the Employer during a semester for which they have been granted a fees concession may be required to meet the cost of fees for the semester. - 5.2.1.4 The extent of the Employer's financial support for employees wishing to enrol for block courses or any full fee paying courses, such as the MBA, will be limited to the cost of tuition for internal or extramural courses of equivalent credit value. - 5.2.1.5 Notwithstanding clause 5.2.1.1, all employees covered by this Agreement will have normal enrolment fee, students' association and student counselling fees applicable to Massey University students waived. - 5.2.1.6 All employees are required to comply with the regulations relating to enrolment and registration.
+Such fees would be met on a pro-rata basis. - 5.2.1.3 Employees who leave the employment of the Employer during a semester for which they have been granted a fees concession may be required to meet the cost of fees for the semester. - 5.2.1.4 The extent of the Employer's financial support for employees wishing to enrol for block courses or any full fee paying courses, such as the MBA, will be limited to the cost of tuition for internal or extramural courses of equivalent credit value. - 5.2.1.5 All employees are required to comply with the regulations relating to enrolment and registration.